Sommer Ray Shows Off Toned Booty & Legs In Thong Bikini At Coachella

-The first photo in the collection shows Ray standing on a whimsical carousel at the desert festival.
-Her toned behind is on full display as she wears a white, blue, and pink floral thong bikini paired with golden tassels around her waist and a matching bow headband.
-The model’s long, wavy brown locks fall behind her back as she smiles at the camera over her shoulder.
-Her right arm is outstretched, showing off her hand and wrist decorated with rings and bracelets.
+The first Instagram photo in the collection shows Ray standing on a whimsical carousel at the desert festival.
+Her toned behind is on full display as she wears a white, blue, and pink floral thong bikini with golden tassels around her waist.
+She pairs this with a matching headband.
+The model’s long, wavy locks fall behind her back as she smiles at the camera over her shoulder.
+Her right arm is outstretched, showing off her hand and wrist being decorated with rings and bracelets.

-In the second photo, Ray poses on the golden carousel horse for fans to get a side view of the look.
+In the second photo, Ray poses on the golden carousel horse so that fans can get a side view of the look.
 The golden chain necklace decorates her toned abs as her legs are covered in calf-high black combat boots.

 The third image shows off Ray’s backside one more time.
 She gives a sultry gaze at the camera, nose ring on full display, as her hair falls over one half of her face.